-The Group has engaged external legal counsel and forensic experts to assist the Group in responding to the various investigations and to perform additional investigations at the request of the Investigations Committee covering various aspects of the Group's business.
+The Board has appointed the Investigations Committee to oversee the response to the investigations on behalf of the Board.
+The Investigations Committee has engaged external legal counsel and forensic experts to assist in responding to the various investigations and to perform additional investigations at the request of the Investigations Committee covering various aspects of the Group's business.